2.2 What CEG can deliver for schools

 In the Ofsted inspection framework for English schools, based on the five themes from Every Child Matters, CEG is part of the school's self-evaluation of how it helps young people ‘achieve economic well-being’.
 Some of the evidence for achieving that outcome is how well young people are ‘prepared for working life’.
 CEG also helps achieve the outcome of ‘making a positive contribution where… young people are helped to manage changes and respond to challenges in their lives; and… young people are supported at key transition points in their lives’.
 Now turn to Activity 3.

-Click 'view document' below to read the 'What is the role of Connexions?'.
+Click below to read about the role of Connexions.

 Having read the preceeding piece, ask your school's careers co-ordinator:

 Who is your school's Connexions personal adviser?
 (There may be more than one)